aleksandarstankovic/TECHDEGREE-PYTHON-PROJECT--2/README.md

 Knowing that it was not part of the task, anyway I added the posibility to type the name of the each player, and information from that player will pop up.
 I felt that without that part this project and application is not complete.

-I had problems with understanding how and when should I use "__main__", but I think I got it good on the project, although I feel that I can improve a lot more in that.
+I had problems with understanding how and when should I use DUNDER MAIN, but I think I got it good on the project, although I feel that I can improve a lot more in that.

 Also, I found a problem to distribute the players equaly to the teams based on their experiences, although I converted their experience "YES" and "NO" values to True and False.